Polotrek/VPN-on-docker/README.md

 VPN script to install several VPN docker container

 VPN_on_docker_v1.1.sh:
 The purpose of this script is to automate the installation interactively for several VPN servers as docker containers including automated configuration and easy deployment.
+Developed for Ubuntu Server 18.04.3.

 This script installs the docker ppa as well as the latest docker version available.
+Use cases are e.g. setting up desired VPN server on a freshly installed AWS instance.

 Currently one can pull and set up the following docker container from dockerhub by using the script menu:
 1. IPSec VPN server https://hub.docker.com/r/hwdsl2/ipsec-vpn-server/